-Café, bar, performance space, and, yes, laundromat, it's got everything the young apartment dwellers who live in this industrial SoMa neighborhood need.
+Café, bar, performance space, and, yes, laundromat, it's got everything the young apartment-dwellers who live in this industrial SoMa neighborhood need.
 Frequented by lesbians, gays, and straights - in short, the whole range of San Franciscans.
-There's also a menu composed of solid international standards, such as a great cobb salad, tofu stir-fry, and chicken quesadilla.
-1122 Folsom St at 7th • Map R3 • (415) 861-3663 • Dis, access
+There's also a menu composed of solid international standards, such as a great cobb salad, juicy burgers, and a hummus platter. @ 1122 Folsom St at 7th Map R3 • (415) 861-3663 • Dis. access